Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Run Jenkis Job

-In order to change any of the confiuration, from left-side menu inside of a project clik "Configure".
+In order to change any of the confiuration, from left-side menu inside of a project click "Configure".
 To run A Jenkins job, pick "Build with Parameters".

 ![Jenkins_run_job](https://user-images.githubusercontent.com/23483887/87529787-67a56a80-c687-11ea-9976-65c5d4263a87.png)

-You are going to be prompted with environment ariables defined that you can update prior tu running a job.
+You are going to be prompted with environment ariables defined that you can update prior to running a job.
 Click on build, and check the progress in build history and "Console output".

 ![Jenkins_console_output](https://user-images.githubusercontent.com/23483887/87530466-45f8b300-c688-11ea-82e0-50b7355b004b.png)